lockwould/sf-build/README.md

 ##Features
 - Organized & splitting tasks files
 - Using gulp-load-plugins
-- Change tasks options & paths from one file
+- Define tasks options & paths from one file
 - Using bower to get dependencies
 - Preview server with BrowserSync
 - Cleans up file directories